Last updated on March 27, 2025

 What if Your Commander Isn’t on the Battlefield?

-Lieutenant abilities don’t apply if your commander isn’t on the battlefield.
+Lieutenant abilities only apply if you control your commander on the battlefield.

 What if You Don’t Control Your Commander?

-Lieutenant abilities don’t apply if you don’t control your commander.
-The rules text of lieutenant always contains “if you control your commander.”
+Lieutenant abilities do not apply if another player controls your commander.
+The rules text of lieutenant always involves you controlling your commander.

 If you take control of a creature with lieutenant from an opponent, that creature checks if you control your commander.
-The creature only cares if its controller, not its owner, also controls their commander.
+The creature only cares if its controller also controls their commander, not its owner.
 If you do, you benefit.
 Your opponent loses its benefits the moment the lieutenant leaves their control.

 Commanding Conclusion